omdevteam/om/docs_src/documentation_advanced_documentation.rst

 C/C++
 ^^^^^

-Some extension to OnDA can, for performance reason, be written using the `C++ <https://en.wikipedia.org/wiki/C%2B%2B>`_ or `C
+Some extension to OM can, for performance reason, be written using the `C++ <https://en.wikipedia.org/wiki/C%2B%2B>`_ or `C
 <https://en.wikipedia.org/wiki/C_(programming_language)>`_ programming languages.

-* All C++ code in OnDA should follow at most the C++98 ISO standard, and the code should compile on a Linux RHEL7/CentOS7 platform using the development stack that comes with a standard installation of the system.
+* All C++ code in OM should follow at most the C++98 ISO standard, and the code should compile on a Linux
+  7/CentOS7 platform using the development stack that comes with a standard installation of the system.

 * Part of the C++11 standard can be used when writing extensions.
 However, it must be possible to compile the code using version 4.8 of the *gcc* compiler (in order to create the Linux binary Python wheel).

-* All C code in OnDA should follow at most the C99 ISO standard, and the code should compile on a Linux RHEL7/CentOS7 platform using the development stack that comes with a standard installation of the system.
+* All C code in OM should follow at most the C99 ISO standard, and the code should compile on a Linux RHEL7/CentOS7 platform using the development stack that comes with a standard installation of the system.